-Following the repeal on 1 January 2016 of the EU Savings Tax Directive, and in line with steps taken by other relevant third countries, Jersey has suspended its system of automatic communication to EU Member States of information regarding payments made by certain Jersey collective investment vehicles to EU resident individuals (save in respect of Austria, which currently still requires the communication of such information).
-The introduction of the Common Reporting Standards (see below) will supersede the information exchange arrangements previously in place.
+Following the repeal on 1 January 2016 of the European Union Savings Directive (Council Directive 2003/48/EC) (the "EU Savings Tax Directive"), and in line with steps taken by other relevant third countries, Jersey has suspended its system of automatic communication to EU Member States of information regarding payments made by certain Jersey collective investment vehicles to EU resident individuals (save in respect of Austria, which currently still requires the communication of such information).
+The introduction of the Common Reporting Standard (see below) will supersede the information exchange arrangements previously in place.